 Founded May 29th, 2003, owners Rich and Beth Kahn started eZanga as an affiliate network.
 Rich, an avid programmer since the age of nine, realized something wasn't quite right with the traffic they were receiving.
 Looking closely at the traffic, he discovered much of the traffic he was receiving was bot traffic and he wanted to do something about it. eZanga pivoted and started to focus less on affiliate networking and rather on fraudulent traffic detection.

 In 1997, Rich needed to name the search engine he designed and he wanted a name with no defined meaning.
 He liked "eZang.com" but did not have the funding for the startup.
 A few years later, Rich and Beth were ready to start up the search engine with a simpler design and a smaller investment.
-Rich's original idea, "eZang.com" was already taken by a company in Japan so Beth decided to add an "a" to the end.
+Rich's original idea, "eZang.com" was already taken so Beth decided to add an "a" to the end.

 Originally we thought the term 'eZanga' was indefinable with a completely nonsensical origin, but we were wrong.
 In Hindu, 'Zanga' translates to 'tempo, beat' and 'bell-ringer' in Aramaic.
 Considering we're such an upbeat company, this seems fitting!
 Another 'Zanga' reference is the tribe in Sir Arthur Conan Doyle's novel, "Lost World".
 For those who are wondering, "Lost World" is a story about the survival of prehistoric animals, which ties in with our mascot frog, Jimmy Hoppa!